-Intangible assets are eliminated from the Solvency II balance sheet because no fair value can be attributed to them due to the absence of an active market in which they could be sold.
+Intangible assets are eliminated from the Solvency II balance sheet when no fair value can be attributed to them due to the absence of an active market on which they could be sold.

-Intangible assets eliminated from the Solvency II balance sheet at 31 December 2022 amounted to €63 million.
+Intangible assets eliminated from the Solvency II balance sheet at 31 December 2023 amounted to €55 M€.